Lick Observatory: Under the University of California

 E. E. Barnard used the telescope in 1892 to discover a fifth moon of Jupiter, Amalthea.
-This was the first addition to Jupiter's known moons since Galileo observed the planet through his parchment tube and spectacle lens.
+This was the first addition to Jupiter's known moons since Galileo Galilei observed the planet through his parchment tube and spectacle lens.
 The telescope provided spectra for W. W. Campbell's work on the radial velocities of stars.

 In 1905 (Jan.
 5 and Feb.
 27), Charles Dillon Perrine discovered the sixth and seventh moons of Jupiter (Elara and Himalia) on photographs taken with the 36-inch Crossley reflecting telescope which he had recently rebuilt.

 On August 7, 1921, an unusually bright mysterious astronomical object was seen from the observatory only about three degrees from the Sun, where recent analysis in 2016 concluded that this is highly likely a comet.

 In 1928, Donald C. Shane studied carbon stars, and was able to distinguish them into spectral classes R0–R9 and N0–N7 (on this scale N7 is the reddest and R0 the bluest).
 This was an expansion of Annie Jump Cannon of Harvard's work on carbon stars that had divided them into R and N types.
 The N stars have more cyanogen and the R stars have more carbon.

 On May 21, 1939, during a nighttime fog that engulfed the summit, a U.S. Army Air Force Northrop A-17 two-seater attack plane crashed into the main building.
-Because a scientific meeting was being held elsewhere, the only staff member present was Nicholas Mayall.
+Because a scientific meeting was being held elsewhere, the only staff member present was Nicholas U. Mayall.
 Nothing caught fire and the two individuals in the building were unharmed.

 The pilot of the plane, Lt.
 Richard F. Lorenz, and passenger Private W. E. Scott were killed instantly.
 The telephone line was broken by the crash, so no help could be called for at first.
 Eventually help arrived together with numerous reporters and photographers, who kept arriving almost all night long.
 Evidence of their numbers could be seen the next day by the litter of flash bulbs carpeting the parking lot.

-The press widely covered the accident and many reports emphasized the luck in not losing a large cabinet of spectrograms which was knocked over by the crash coming through an astronomer's office window.
+The press widely covered the accident and many reports emphasized the luck in not losing a large cabinet of spectrograms that was knocked over by the crash coming through an astronomer's office window.
 There was no damage to the telescope dome.

-In 1950, the California state legislature appropriated funds for a 120 in reflector telescope, which was completed in 1959.
-The observatory additionally has a 24 in Cassegrain reflector dedicated to photoelectric measurements of star brightness, and received a pair of 20 in astrographs from the Carnegie Corporation.
+In 1950, the California State Legislature appropriated funds for a 120 in reflecting telescope, which was completed in 1959.
+The observatory additionally has a 24 in Cassegrain reflector dedicated to photoelectric measurements of star brightness, and received a pair of 20 in astrographs from the Carnegie Corporation of New York.